Pray for the Sentencing

-Pray for the Sentencing is a two-disc compilation album by American death metal band Solstice.
+Pray for the Sentencing is a two-disc compilation album by American death/thrash band Solstice.
 The first CD contains remastered songs from the band's first two albums, Solstice and Pray.
 The second disc contains remixes of the songs from Pray by guitarist Dennis Munoz.

 Track listing

-Tracks 1-9 are from Solstice, while tracks 10-19 are from Pray.
+Tracks 1–9 are from Solstice, while tracks 10–19 are from Pray.